hugojosefson/duplicati-generate-config/README.md

 duplicati-generate-config template-duplicati-config.json definitions.txt
 ```

-Will read from `definitions.txt`, outputting config files to current directory, using exported `template-duplicati-config.json` as template.
+Will read from `definitions.txt`, outputting config files to current directory, using `template-duplicati-config.json` as template.

 ### Template file format